MUZAMMIL-JAVED/Farming_App/README.md

-# 👨‍🌾 Agri India - One stop application for Indian Farmers
+# 👨‍🌾 Agri Pakistan - One stop application for Pakistan Farmers

-✒️ This is an Android Application designed for our Indian farmers.
+✒️ This is an Android Application designed for farmers.

 ✒️ The technology has become a part and parcel of everyone's life and it is also helping us to make our daily tasks easy.
 We identified that in the Agriculture sector, the farmers are still lacking the best technology use cases.